ginvoicing/yii2-jwt/INSTRUCTION.md

 https://github.com/lcobucci/jwt/tree/4.1.x/src/Validation/Constraint, and you can always write your own constraint as long as it implements `Lcobucci\JWT\Validation\Constraint`.

-For others ways to add constraints please refer to the README file.
+For other ways to add constraints please refer to the README file.

 ## Step 2: Issuing the token